WHAT’S ALL THIS?

 In the spirit of artist-run centres and to further the philosophy of exchange we are asking each selected artist or artist group/collective to be part of the Foundation by giving back some of your time and talents.
 As a non-profit we run on the passion and dedication of the team and volunteers.
 We are asking for 20 hours of your time (within six months from the closing of the exhibition).
 You can be involved in the different aspects related to the running of The Mill and the Foundation.
 From giving workshops, greeting guests, assisting in setting up other exhibitions, proofreading, designing of artwork, documenting exhibitions and archives – there’s always something interesting to do!
 Let us know how you are willing to contribute!

-This is an open call on a rolling basis, the second deadline for submissions is 21st February 2021, 23:59hrs.
-Notification of the 2nd round of results (June to September 2021) will be sent by end of March 2021.
+This is an open call on a rolling basis, the first deadline for submissions is 1st December 2020, 23:59hrs.
+Notification of the first round of results (January-April 2021) will be sent by 15th December 2020.
 A selection committee will discuss and select all submissions received.

 Send in your application to email@example.com with subject line SPRING CALL.
 Email attachments should not exceed 15MB.
 Wetransfer file submissions are accepted.